Home Chapter 1 Chapter 2 Chapter 3 Progress

 “No?”
 Hua Cheng tilted his head.
 “Then why does it always end this way?”

-Hua Cheng paused.
+Hua Cheng went silent.

 Mu Qing hesitated.
 “Xie Lian—”

-"It's fine," Xie Lian said gently.
-"Truly.
-I don't mind."
+“It’s fine,” Xie Lian reassured.
+“Truly.
+I don’t mind.”

 Mu Qing looked away.
 Feng Xin exhaled through his nose.

-"...We're not... we're not trying to push anything onto you," Feng Xin said stiffly.
-"We just didn't want to handle this badly..."
+“…We’re not… we’re not trying to push anything onto you,” Feng Xin said stiffly.
+“We just… didn’t want to handle this badly…”

 Xie Lian smiled.
 “I understand.”